Welcome to Internwise UK

 With hiring interns, you as a company will not just have more people working for you.
 You will also be responsible to a large extent with their professional development and well-being.
 Let’s look below at some of the formalities that the HR team needs to take care while hiring Interns.

-1. Training Module:
+1. Intern Training Program

 Also, the responsibilities of interns must also set them apart from a regular employee.
 The permanent teams will have tough workload on them, and the interns will only be just starting with the training of basics.

-3. Pay Structure and Allowances:
+3. Compensation Structure and Allowances

 The #2 point leads us to the fact about an intern’s pay structure and whether they are eligible for allowances or not.
 Most companies do offer salaries presently, but allowances are a part that is offered only to the permanent employees.